4638 & 4628 Forbidden Plateau Road · Courtenay, BC

 Same architect, same zero-carbon standard, same quality of light and materials.
 This is a proper two-bedroom home with its own fenced yard and its own address — not a suite, not an addition.
 It stands on its own.

 That makes it rare.
 Most acreages with two homes have them built on top of each other.
-Here, whether it's ageing parents, adult children, visiting family, or Airbnb guests, everyone lives entirely separately and privately — yet on the same lot.
+Here, whether it's ageing parents, adult children, visiting family, or short-term guests, everyone lives entirely separately and privately — yet on the same lot.
 It works as a multi-generational home, a family compound, or a revenue property.
 Very few listings can offer all three.

 As a rental property